Multi-subspace power method for decomposing partially symmetric tensors

 Several open questions remain.
 One direction is to determine whether the local linear convergence result in Proposition~\ref{prop:local linear} can be extended to partially symmetric tensors with more than two blocks.
 Another question is whether the relationship between pSVTs and rank-one summands extends to tensors of higher rank, potentially revealing deeper algebraic or geometric structure in partially symmetric tensor decompositions.

+\begin{footnotesize} \textbf{Acknowledgments.} A.S. thanks Yue M. Lu for helpful discussions.
+A.S. and K.W. thank Stephanie Hsu for implementing MSPM algorithms in PyTorch.

-\begin{footnotesize} \textbf{Acknowledgments.} A.S. was supported in part by the Sloan Foundation.
+\textbf{Funding Declarations.} A.S. was supported in part by the Sloan Foundation.
 J.P. was supported in part by a start-up grant from the University of Georgia.
-J.K. was supported in part by NSF DMS 2309782, NSF DMS 2436499, NSF CISE-IIS 2312746, DE SC0025312, and the Sloan Foundation. \end{footnotesize}
+J.K. was supported in part by NSF DMS 2309782, NSF DMS 2436499, NSF CISE-IIS 2312746, DE SC0025312, and the Sloan Foundation.